 ingrown toenails can be a real pain.
 In fact, nothing can make you appreciate the health and well-being of your nails quite like a painful ingrown toenail.
 Dealing with the pain can easily ruin your day.
 Fortunately, you can usually find ingrown toenail relief with Arizona Foot Doctors, the offices of Dr. Steven Burns.

 The culprits for ingrown toe nail cases are most often footwear that fits too tightly.
 The pressure of tightly fitting shoes can force the edge of the nail down into the skin, causing it to become inflamed.
 Trimming toenails too short can also cause ingrown toenails, as well as malformed feet or toes.
-The wear overtime can cause the nail to grown inwardly, into the skin where nerves become activated.
+The wear over time can cause the nail to grow inwardly into the skin where nerves become activated.

 Symptoms of Ingrown Toenails

 Ingrown toe nails appear to be curved downward, and have the appearance of the skin growing over the edge of the nail.
 The skin around the nail is usually painful and inflamed.